Hello, I'm

 Zurich, Switzerland

-Senior Software Engineer for iOS.
 I gradually improved the UX and functionality of several iOS apps which revolve around Augmented Reality, Computer Vision, and Deep Learning.
 I was also responsible for improving user management on the frontend and backend, database connectivity (Firebase), app analytics, and statistics.

 • December 2013 - February 2020

-miovent.de, subsidiary of eventit AG
+miovent.de, subsidiary of eventit AG (part of the Deutsche Messe AG group)

 My role included the development and continued improvement of several Android and three iOS apps concerning event management.